numerica-ideas/community/spring-boot/spring-boot-actuator/README.md

 As you can see this exposes all the management and monitoring endpoints and metrics (except the shutdown endpoint) that Actuator provides, and it can be a security issue since it allows to get too much information about the application.

-To avoid that we can:
+To avoid that we can choose what endpoints should be exposed, as described in the next section.

 #### Expose only some Actuator's endpoints